Jonarzz/DotaResponsesRedditBot/README.md

 * Added caching for comment ids.
 * Better parsing of responses from wiki (handling punctutation, etc)
 * Better parsing for comments.
+* Bot can reply to responses that are in blockquotes and ingnore rest of comment.

 ##### 2.7:
 * Now hero portraits (flairs) are added before the response